dawnlunacy/hotel-conservation/README.md

 1.JavaScript
 2.Webpack
 3.Sass
+4.Mocha & Chai

 #### Goals
-1. This project uses jquery and no additional libraries or frameworks
+1. This project uses jquery and no additional libraries or frameworks outside of mocha and chai
 1. This project implements a fetch to retrieve 4 APIs
 1. This project uses a significant amount of data and dom manipulation